heritechie/map-boundary-editor/README.md

 ## Public API (v0.1)

-`getGeoJSON(): GeoJSON`
+`getGeoJSON(): FeatureCollection`

-Returns the current boundary as GeoJSON.
+Returns the current boundaries as GeoJSON.

-`setGeoJSON(geojson: GeoJSON): void`
+`setGeoJSON(geojson: FeatureCollection): void`

-Loads a boundary from GeoJSON and renders it on the map.
+Loads boundaries from GeoJSON and renders them on the map.

+`setView(lat: number, lng: number, zoom?: number): void`

+Moves the map to the specified location.

 `clear(): void`

-Removes the current boundary.
+Removes all boundaries.

 ---